 Legal Claims, Including Defamation.
 Posts on social networks by associations can lead to claims for invasion of privacy, harassment, discrimination, and breach of confidentiality, among other potential claims.
 The most foreseeable claim is for libel.
 Libel is a written form of defamation.
 O.C.G.A. § 51-5-1 defines libel in Georgia as “a false and malicious defamation of another, expressed in print, writing, pictures, or signs, tending to injure the reputation of the person and exposing him to public hatred, contempt, or ridicule.”
 Posts on social networks have been found to be actionable defamation.

 Undercutting Association Rules and Positions.
-Posts on social networks can be made in mere seconds but are permanently saved on the internet.
+Posts on HOA social media networks can be made in mere seconds but are permanently saved on the internet.
 As a result, a post which is inconsistent, incomplete, or simply incorrect can have a long-lasting effect on an association.
 Social media posts can be used to challenge association rules, regulations, and positions.
 Social media posts, and responses to them, can end up as evidence in association litigation and collection matters, and can be harmful to associations’ interests.

 Damaging the Community Wellbeing.
 While not as monetarily dangerous, social networks have the power to sow disunity in a neighborhood.
 Social media fights between owners, managers, and board members can devolve into open conflict between warring factions.
 This can hurt the communal fabric of any neighborhood.